Ceramic Dictionary

 If the plates you are working with are made from molds there is no trouble fitting in the designs, but if made by hand you may have to adjust to size and spacing, as they are never exactly the same.

-Plate border spacing, the plate has been marked with a pencil line, in the center of the border at the top, the point that falls half way between the two holes on the back and is to orientate the correct marking on of the design.
+Plate border spacing: The plate should be marked with a pencil line in the center of the border at the top, the point that falls halfway between the two holes on the back and helps to orientate the correct marking on of the design.

 Click on the title to see more images

-Borders of plates: the six photos are to show a few of the many possibilities there are for borders.
+Borders of plates: the six photos show a few of the many possibilities there are for using borders.
 They can be with banding lines of different widths and colors and with designs that are repeated or separate.
-There are so many, the same one can also be in different sizes, depending on the size of the plates you decorate and as they are all on transparent paper and pounced, this makes recognizing them difficult.
-You must file each one with a colored photo and the best way to do this is explained in filing borders.
-These plates are decorated with the Majolica method and in the section “plates” the whole method of working is explained.
+There are so many, the same one can also be in different sizes depending on the size of the plates you decorate and as they are all on transparent paper and pounced, this makes recognizing them difficult.
+You must file each one with a colored photo and the best way to do this is explained in “filing borders”.
+These plates are decorated using the Majolica method and in the section “plates” the whole method of working is explained.

-Read more about: File (e) Filing plate designs
+Read more about: File (4) Filing plate designs

-Read more about: Bisque (c) Sounding plates, jars and lids / Bisque (d) Cleaning plates, jar and lids
+Read more about: Bisque (4) Sounding plates, jars and lids / Bisque (5) Cleaning plates, jar and lids

 Read more about: Majolica: 5e – Preparing plates to paint / Majolica: 5f – Twelve plates painted